OFER: Occluded Face Expression Reconstruction: Ablation Study

-\paragraph{Input to Ranking Network.} Selecting the most accurate sample requires a network design that excludes irrelevant information (See~\cref{para:samplegeneration} for more details).
-To validate this claim, we conducted an ablation study comparing three inputs: (a) shape coefficients, which are a PCA model representing entire head shape; (b) all landmark vertices of the reconstructed head shape; and (c) front-face vertices, $x_{ssf}$, from the reconstructed head shape.
+\paragraph{Face vertices as Input.} Selecting the most accurate sample requires a network design that excludes irrelevant information (See~\cref{para:problem_setting} for more details).
+To validate this claim, we conducted an ablation study comparing three inputs: (a) shape coefficients, which are a PCA model representing entire head shape; (b) all landmark vertices of the reconstructed head shape; and (c) front-face vertices from the reconstructed head shape.
 The results of this comparison are presented in \cref{table:ablation_rank_input}.
 The high errors associated with the coefficients and vertex-based reconstructions likely stem from the inclusion of irrelevant information.

-\paragraph{Loss function.} The challenge in selecting the best representative shape from the samples generated by the \IdGen{} is that, even with mild occlusions where most of the facial structure is preserved, variability can still occur.
+\paragraph{Loss function.} The challenge in selecting the best representative shape from the samples generated by the IdGen is that, even with mild occlusions where most of the facial structure is preserved, variability can still occur.
 This means we need an appropriate loss function that mitigates the selection of sub-optimal samples.
 We considered two loss functions for this network: binary cross-entropy and softmax loss, which approximates the ground truth error distribution considering all samples.
 To assess the performance of both, we conducted an ablation study, the results of which are presented in ~\cref{table:loss_selection}.
 Since more than one sample can be optimal, ranking and selection using softmax loss yields better precision with a set of higher-ranked samples.